Playa del Carmen

 Playa del Carmen is a city located along the Caribbean Sea in the municipality of Solidaridad, in the state of Quintana Roo, Mexico.
 Playa del Carmen, now the third-largest city in Quintana Roo, ranks up there with Tulum as one of the Riviera’s trendiest cities.

-It is a popular tourist area in eastern Mexico.
 Playa del Carmen features a wide array of tourist activities due to its geographical location in the Riviera Maya.
-Playa del Carmen is a stop for several cruise ships which dock at the nearby Calica quarry docks, about six miles (10 km) south of the city.
+Playa del Carmen is a stop for several cruise ships that dock at the nearby Calica quarry docks, about six miles (10 km) south of the city.

-Playa del Carmen is located within the Riviera Maya, which runs from south of Cancún to Tulum and the Sian Ka’an biosphere reserve.
-Playa del Carmen is an idyllic place with fine white sand and blue-green waters, you will always find a hammock and an umbrella to sunbathe and rest, especially in the edge of town that offers the quietest beach areas.
+Playa del Carmen is an idyllic place with fine white sand and blue-green waters, you will always find a hammock and an umbrella to sunbathe and rest, especially on the edge of town which offers the quietest beach areas.

-The town is ideally located: close to Cancún’s international airport, but far enough south to allow easy access to Cozumel, Tulum, Cobá and other worthy destinations.
-The reefs here are excellent, and offer diving and snorkeling close by.
-Look for rays, moray eels, sea turtles and a huge variety of corals.
+The reefs here are excellent and offer diving and snorkeling close by.
+Look for rays, moray eels, sea turtles, and a huge variety of corals.
 The lavender sea fans make for very picturesque vistas.

-If you prefer action, in Playa del Carmen you will find water activities such as windsurfing, jet skis, kayaking or diving in the impressive Mayan coral reef.
+If you prefer action, in Playa del Carmen you will find water activities such as windsurfing, jet skis, kayaking, or diving in the impressive Mayan coral reef.

 It has also been the destination of PGA Tour golf tournaments and the set location for various television shows.